talborough/gDS/README.md

 gDS may not be for you:

-    -- If you need the ACID qualities of a DBMS gDS is not for you.
+    - If you need the ACID qualities of a DBMS gDS is not for you.
-    -- If you need more space than a memory-resident data store can handle gDS is not for you.
+    - If you need more space than a memory-resident data store can handle gDS is not for you.
-    -- If you need SQL or don't want to use the notation required to access the data gDS is not for you.
+    - If you need SQL or don't want to use the notation required to access the data, gDS is not for you.
-    -- If you would rather not be concerned about data-locking issues (there are work-around discussions below) gDS is not for you.
+    - If you would rather not be concerned about data-locking issues (there are work-around discussions below) gDS is not for you.

 (For anyone left..)
 If you need a core, controlling data store so you can multi-process in Python and consume multiple host CPUs to get a "large" job done gDS may be for you. gDS was developed to help manage an end-to-end test tool that featured hundreds of